-If you remove the NetBackup Data Protection Optimization Option license key or if it expires, you cannot create new deduplication disk pools, you also cannot create the storage units that reference NetBackup deduplication pools.
+If you remove the license or if it expires, you cannot create new deduplication disk pools. you also cannot create the storage units that reference NetBackup deduplication pools.
 NetBackup does not delete the disk pools or the storage units that reference the disk pools.
-You can use them again if you enter a valid license key.
+You can use them again if you enter a valid license.

-The NetBackup Data Protection Optimization Option license key also enables the Use Accelerator feature on the NetBackup policy Attributes tab.
+The license also enables the Use Accelerator feature on the NetBackup policy Attributes tab.
 Accelerator increases the speed of full backups for files systems.
 Accelerator works with deduplication storage units as well as with other storage units that do not require the deduplication option.
 More information about Accelerator is available.